haoyuanli93/DiffusionMap/README.md

 ## TODO
 Things to do

-    1. Remove the dependence with dask.
-I am currely using dask to control the IO. when applying masks or doing some other complicated modifications, dask can becomes clumsy.
-    2. Improve the visualization.
+    1. Improve the visualization.
-    3. To enable the user to tune the normalization methods when constructing the Laplacian matrix
+    2. To enable the user to tune the normalization methods when constructing the Laplacian matrix